TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesIntegrators/GlobalTypo3Options.rst

 The `fileDenyPattern` is a perl-compatible regular expression that (if it matches a file name) will prevent TYPO3 from accessing or processing this file (deny uploading, renaming, etc).
-For security reasons, PHP files as well as Apache's :file:`.htaccess` file should be included in this regular expression string.
+For security reasons, PHP files as well as `Apache`:pn: 's :file:`.htaccess` file should be included in this regular expression string.
 The default value is: :php:`\\.(php[3-7]?|phpsh|phtml|pht)(\\..*)?$|^\\.htaccess$`, initially defined in constant :php:`FILE_DENY_PATTERN_DEFAULT`.